k2view-academy/K2View-Academy/articles/26_fabric_security/07_user_IAM_overview.md

 ## Overview

-Fabric provides user identification and access management (IAM) for both web and console access, either using Fabric local repository or by using the organization’s identify provider (IDP) which Fabric integrated with.
+Fabric provides user identification and access management (IAM) for web, console and web-services access, either using Fabric local repository or by using the organization’s identify provider (IDP) which Fabric integrated with.

-Using the organization’s identify provider gives the organization a full and dynamic control on access permissions to Fabric.
+Using the organization’s IDP gives the organization a full and dynamic control on access permissions to Fabric.
 It lets the organization to add or remove users and to grant or revoke their permissions, using its own admin centralized tools.
+In addition, the organization has a centralized auditing log, covers their users’ access to all its services and resources.